Turning podcast episodes into blog posts is a smart way to grow your audience and fortify your brand.

 To home in on key topics, pay attention to what makes your ears perk up while listening to the episode.
 Those will probably catch a reader’s attention, too.

-“What parts of the interview make you stop and go ‘Huh! that’s interesting’?” asks PodReacher’s Managing Editor, Jessica Lawlor.
+“What parts of the interview make you stop and go ‘Huh! that’s interesting’?” asks Jessica Lawlor who previously worked as PodReacher’s Managing Editor.
 “That’s a good guide to what will also be interesting for the piece.”

 If those interesting chunks aren’t the most valuable pieces of insight for the reader, you can use them to add color and creativity to the blog post.

 “Look for any cool, funny or surprising anecdotes guests tell that can function as mini stories within the article,” says PodReacher Senior Writer Audrey Mast.
 “You can use them to illustrate key themes or as an engaging introduction.”

 Interviewees might not have all their facts straight during a conversation, or they might just misspeak or misremember.

 Fact check any name, company, job title, year or date, or other obvious fact mentioned.
 LinkedIn is a great resource for getting names and work experience right.